josmar-crwdstffng/angular/aio/content/guide/dynamic-component-loader.md

 `AdDirective` injects `ViewContainerRef` to gain access to the view container of the element that will host the dynamically added component.

-In the `@Directive` decorator, notice the selector name, `adHost`; that's what you use to apply the directive to the element.
+In the `@Directive` decorator, notice the selector name, `adHost`; that is what you use to apply the directive to the element.
 The next section shows you how.

 <a id="loading-components"></a>